Physis21/gausstorch/README.md

 Go to [tutorials/qsyst.ipynb](tutorials/qsyst.ipynb) to see how the `Qsyst` class is used to model coupled bosonic modes.

 All of the calculations performed in `Qsyst` are detailed in my thesis.
-I put the relevant sections in the Git repository, [here](<thesis section5-3 + Hamiltonian + Langevin.pdf>).
+I put the relevant sections in the Git repository.
+[Here is a direct link](<thesis section5-3 + Hamiltonian + Langevin.pdf>).

 ## Structure of src/gausstorch